 This Halloween, before the candy starts flowing and the witches start cackling, take time to eradicate the monsters who may be hiding in your company’s closet.

-In your search for revenue-suckers, keep an eye out for the following:
+In your search for small business revenue-suckers, keep an eye out for the following ghouls and goblins.

 1. Consumer Complaints

-Internet reviews bashing your business could be tainting your company’s online image as you read this.
-Toxic remarks on sites like Yelp, Twitter, Foursquare and Facebook can send prospective customers running for the hills.
+Internet reviews bashing your business could be tainting your company’s online image, even as you read this.
+Toxic remarks and posts on sites like Yelp, Twitter, Google, and Facebook can send prospective customers running for the hills.

 According to the BrightLocal data, 89% of consumers read local businesses’ responses to reviews.
 Proactively publishing useful, positive information on your website, blog, or Facebook page also can serve to reduce the visibility of negative content.

 2. Disengaged Employees

-Few employees have the courage to tell higher-ups that they’re not satisfied with their job.
+Few employees have the courage to tell their higher-ups that they’re not satisfied with their jobs.
 But managers would be wise to find out if that’s the case—that is, well before the exit interview.
 And, if you have a difficult employee, disengagement may be part of the reason behind their behavior.

-Disengaged employees cost U.S. companies between $450 and $550 billion a year, according to a study last year conducted by Gallup.
-Engaged employees, on the other hand, were found to be 22 percent more profitable than their disengaged counterparts.
-Plus, customer ratings for engaged work units were 10 percent higher.
+Actively disengaged employees cost U.S. companies between $483 and $605 billion a year, according to Gallup’s most recent State of the American Workplace study.
+Highly engaged employees, on the other hand, were found to be 17% more productive, and 21% more profitable, than their disengaged counterparts.
+Plus, customer ratings for businesses whose employees are more engaged were 10% higher.

 Workplace experts encourage regular office surveys that let employees anonymously submit reasons why they’re dissatisfied with their work.
 But engaging your workers doesn’t stop with a survey, or even with the annual performance review.
 Workers coming into the workplace today are doing so with more specific expectations than ever before, raising the importance not only of your company culture but also your employer brand.